JuliaGast/TGB2/README.md

 ### Acknowledgments
 We thank the [OGB](https://ogb.stanford.edu/) team for their support throughout this project and sharing their website code for the construction of [TGB website](https://tgb.complexdatalab.com/).

+### Software License

+The code from this repo is licensed under the MIT License (see LICENSE.txt)

 ### Citation